CaraMcAvinchey/the-puzzle-exchange/README.md

 ## Credits
 - All content was written by the developer.

 ### Media
-- The pairing of Roboto Condensed and Lato were chosen using [FontJoy](https://fontjoy.com/#).
+- The pairing of Roboto Condensed and Lato were chosen using [FontJoy](https://fontjoy.com/#) and [Google Fonts](https://fonts.google.com/share?selection.family=Lato|Roboto+Condensed:wght@700).
-- The colors for the website was generated using [Image Color Picker](https://imagecolorpicker.com/)
+- The colors for the website was generated using [Image Color Picker](https://imagecolorpicker.com/).
-- All images were sourced using [Pexel](https://www.pexels.com)
+- All images were sourced using [Pexel](https://www.pexels.com).
 - The icons in the footer, about page and location headings were taken from [Font Awesome](https://fontawesome.com/)
-- Flexbox tutorial and instructions from [Kevin Powell](https://www.youtube.com/watch?v=u044iM9xsWU) and article from [Tania Rascia](https://www.taniarascia.com/easiest-flex-grid-ever/)
 - The google maps code was generated using [Google Maps Generator](https://google-map-generator.com/)
 - The ordered list was styled with the help and instructions of [CSS Tricks](https://css-tricks.com/list-style-recipes/)

 ## Acknowledgements
 - Thank you to my mentor for continuous helpful feedback and support throughout the project.
 - The tutors at Code Institute for their patience and support.
+- The Slack community for tips and guidance.
+- Flexbox tutorial and instructions from [Kevin Powell](https://www.youtube.com/watch?v=u044iM9xsWU) and flexbox article from [Tania Rascia](https://www.taniarascia.com/easiest-flex-grid-ever/).
+- Extra coding support for the sign up form via [W3schools](https://www.w3schools.com/).